MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

     - West US: 40.112.144.212
 -   EMEA region:
     - North EU: 40.112.71.149
-    - North EU: 40.112.71.149
     - West EU: 40.113.112.67
 -   APAC region:
-    - APAC cluster 1: <IP address>
-    - APAC cluster 2: <IP address>
+    - Australia East: 20.92.120.71
+    - Australia Southeast: 13.73.115.90

 For more information, see [IP address ranges](https://docs.microsoft.com/azure/active-directory/conditional-access/location-condition#ip-address-ranges).

 ## Provision and enroll SIP devices
 > [!NOTE]
-> A SIP device must be onboarded to SIP Gateway before it can be provisioned and enrolled.
+> A SIP device must be onboarded to SIP Gateway before it can be enrolled.

 To streamline your tasks, you can enroll SIP devices in the Teams admin center either one at a time or in batches.
 Here's how:

-1. Log in to the [**Teams admin center**](https://admin.teams.microsoft.net/).
+1. Log in to the [**Teams admin center**](https://admin.teams.microsoft.com).

 2. Select **Teams devices** > **SIP devices**.